Spencer Phips: Maine Indian policy

-In November 1755, while Shirley was absent from the province, Phips issued a proclamation declaring a war of extermination on the Penobscot, civilians included, offering scalp bounties.
-Scalps for males over the age of 12 were to be worth 50 pounds, females of the same age 25 pounds, male children under 12 netted 25 pounds, and female children under 12 fetched 20 pounds.
+In November 1755, while Shirley was absent from the province, Phips issued a proclamation declaring a war of extermination on the Penobscot, civilians included, offering scalp bounties.Phips Bounty Proclamation Scalps for males over the age of 12 were to be worth 50 pounds, females of the same age 25 pounds, male children under 12 netted 25 pounds, and female children under 12 fetched 20 pounds.
 Within a year of the proclamation, the Massachusetts assembly voted to raise the ceiling on the bounty to an unprecedented 300 pounds.
-Following a major raid against St. George in spring 1758, Governor Thomas Pownall in 1759 would take possession of the Penobscot River and the tribe's homeland "by armed force".
+Following a major raid against St. George in spring 1758, Governor Thomas Pownall in 1759 took possession of the Penobscot River and the tribe's homeland "by armed force".

 Second term and death

 Phips' second term as acting governor, begun after Shirley's recall, was brief, and dominated by Thomas Hutchinson, then a leading member of Shirley's administration.
 Phips was elderly and ill, and died six months after Shirley left for England.
 The council then held the reins of power until the arrival of the new governor, Thomas Pownall.

-Spencer, Massachusetts is named for Spencer Phips.
+The town of Spencer, Massachusetts, is named for Spencer Phips.